|

 - Refer to How to Use Split Panes to find out about this demo's use of a split pane.

-interface.
-The constructor used in the previous example implicitly creates a list model, which you can retrieve withgetModel
+ListModelinterface.
+The constructor used in the previous example implicitly creates a list model, which you can retrieve with

 - Use the